Banchero's Summer League is over; Jefferson grabs a whistle - WHIZ News

 He’s now certain they don’t.

 Jefferson, who played 17 seasons in the NBA and now works as an analyst for ESPN, was making his officiating debut at Summer League on Monday night.
-The NBA said he would work the second quarter of a game between New York and Portland.
+He worked the second quarter of a game between New York and Portland.

-This is not some honorary assignment.
+This was not some honorary assignment.
 The NBA put Jefferson to work to get him ready.

 He’s gone through hours of instruction for this 10-minute gig, studying video with other referees and NBA executives.
 He’s been learning the terminology that referees use, along with the responsibilities that come with working each of the three positions on the officiating crew.